LearnTeachCode/debugging-report-template/README.md

 1. Change to single-quoted string to see if a is recognized as the correct answer.

 2. If "a" in the assignment is not the same as a in the form, then == should take care of the possibly different types and then compare the values, which are the same.

+3. Even changing Line 26 to a literal answer of "a" without a variable doesn't result in the correct message.
 ```

 <br/>